ANSER-ARES

 The ANSER-ARES Board of Directors has developed an on-going Strategic Plan to reflect current and future priorities and activities.

-Our ANSER-ARES Strategic Plan 2022 provides a comprehensive overview of ANSER-ARES activities and finances.
+2024 ANSER-ARES Financial statement provides a comprehensive overview of ANSER-ARES activities and finances.

 Ushnish Sengupta, Co-President